 2. Exercises to strengthen the upper back are also great.

 These can be done at any point, but are particularly great to incorporate into your pre-cycle tour training plan.
 The stronger the back muscles are when you start your tour, the less likely you’ll experience the rounding, as well as neck and shoulder pain.
 When doing these exercises make sure you draw the shoulder blades down the back.
-I plan to provide a short upper back strengthening sequence in the future – so watch this space!
+I’ve written a new article, which includes a sequence to help you strengthen your back and prepare you for your next/ first cycle tour.

 3. You can also try engaging the upper back muscles while cycling.